 Conclusion

-Well, those are the most commonly used assertions for you.
+Well, those were the most commonly used assertions for you.

 Thank you.